 Spoiling the party – New Guards inside fortress Mosman

 The Australian Labour Party first contested an electorate containing Mosman in 1910, when its candidate won half as many votes as the successful Liberal in the Federal seat of North Sydney.
-During the next quarter of a century Labour contested North Sydney and Warringah five times, with its share of the vote dropping each time, from 30 per cent in 1913 to 16 per cent in 1934.
-The Federal seat of Warringah and the State seat of Mosman were and would remain, UAP (and later Liberal Party) strongholds.10
+During the next quarter of a century Labour contested North Sydney and Warringah five times, with its share of the vote dropping each time, from 30 percent in 1913 to 16 percent in 1934.
+The Federal seat of Warringah and the State seat of Mosman were and would remain UAP (and later Liberal Party) strongholds.12

-The New Guard — a militaristic organisation with Fascist tendencies — had a strong presence in the borough.
-In 1932 Mayor, Cyril Camplin, and at least 2 other aldermen (including Wallace Fyfe Henderson and Eric Clegg) were members of the New Guard.
+The Old Guard was a secretive, militaristic organisation post 1918.
+It had a strong presence in the Mosman borough.
+In 1932 Mayor, Cyril Camplin, and at least 2 other aldermen (including Wallace Fyfe Henderson and Eric Clegg) were members.

 New Guard Captain Francis de Groot dramatically upstaged the Labour Premier Jack Lang at the Sydney Harbour Bridge opening.
 He cut the ceremonial ribbon with his sword on horseback.

-It was the subject of heated discussion by Mosman councillors [although] there was no difference of opinion as to the Bridge’s great benefit to Mosman11
+It was the subject of heated discussion by Mosman councillors [although] there was no difference of opinion as to the Bridge’s great benefit to Mosman13

 Alderman Frank Pursell moved, and Alderman Leon Stevenson seconded, the following motion on the 22nd of March, 1932.
 It was carried 7-5 with the support of the New Guard Councillors and the Mayor

-That this Council, representing the citizens of Mosman, emphatically protests to the Chief Secretary against the travesty of British Justice in the action of the Commissioner of Police or his officers responsible for the detention of Captain De Groot … This council, while not expressing an opinion on the rights or wrongs of Captain De Groot’s action, views with alarm the unprecedented steps taken by the police, which savour of biased political vindictiveness undermining the liberty of the subject and bringing the integrity and good name of the police into question.12
+That this Council, representing the citizens of Mosman, emphatically protests to the Chief Secretary against the travesty of British Justice in the action of the Commissioner of Police or his officers responsible for the detention of Captain De Groot … This council, while not expressing an opinion on the rights or wrongs of Captain De Groot’s action, views with alarm the unprecedented steps taken by the police, which savour of biased political vindictiveness undermining the liberty of the subject and bringing the integrity and good name of the police into question.14

-Alternative views existed in the area despite Eric Campbell’s shadowy army.
+Alternative views still existed in the area despite Eric Campbell’s shadowy army.